 Graduate Programs of Study

 The department has state-of-the-art independent research laboratories and is well equipped for classroom and laboratory instruction and innovative research.
-The department's state-of-the-art research facilities include the Orthopedic Gait Analysis Laboratory and a spinal cord research laboratory at University Hospitals and Clinics; the Human Movement Control/Performance Laboratory; the Musculoskeletal Biomechanics and Sports Medicine Research Laboratory; the Neurobiology of Pain Laboratory; the Neuromuscular Biomechanics Laboratory; the Human Integrative and Cardiovascular Physiology Laboratory; and the Applied Neuroplasticity Laboratory.
-Use of other laboratories may be arranged.
+The department's state-of-the-art research facilities include the Orthopedic Gait Analysis Laboratory and a spinal cord research laboratory at University Hospitals and Clinics; the Human Movement Control/Performance Laboratory; the Neurobiology of Pain Laboratory; the Neuromuscular Biomechanics Laboratory; the Human Integrative and Cardiovascular Physiology Laboratory; the Applied Neuroplasticity Laboratory; and the Human Performance and Clinical Outcomes Laboratory.

 Physical Therapy and Rehabilitation Science Courses